-David J. Kupfer, MD, Distinguished Professor Emeritus of Psychiatry at the University of Pittsburgh School of Medicine, received his bachelor's (magna cum laude) and MD degrees from Yale University.
+David J. Kupfer, MD, Distinguished Professor Emeritus of Psychiatry at the University of Pittsburgh School of Medicine, USA, received his bachelor's (magna cum laude) and MD degrees from Yale University, USA.
 Following completion of an internship, Dr Kupfer continued his postgraduate clinical and research training at the Yale New Haven Hospital and the National Institute of Mental Health (NIMH).
 In 1970, he was appointed Assistant Professor of Psychiatry at Yale University School of Medicine.
-Dr Kupfer joined the faculty at the University of Pittsburgh in 1973 as Associate Professor of Psychiatry and Director of Research and Research Training at Western Psychiatric Institute and Clinic.
+Dr Kupfer joined the faculty at the University of Pittsburgh in 1973 as Associate Professor of Psychiatry and Director of Research and Research Training at Western Psychiatric Institute and Clinic, USA.
 He was promoted to Professor of Psychiatry in 1975.

-Norman Sartorius MD, PhD FRPsych served as the Director of the Division of Mental Health of the World Health Organization for more than two decades and during that time led work on diagnosis and classification of mental disorders and conducted several major international studies on schizophrenia, on depression and on health service delivery.
+Norman Sartorius, MD, PhD FRPsych, served as the Director of the Division of Mental Health of the World Health Organization for more than two decades and during that time led work on diagnosis and classification of mental disorders and conducted several major international studies on schizophrenia, on depression and on health service delivery.
 Subsequently Dr Sartorius was elected president of the World Psychiatric Association (WPA) and after that served as President of the European Psychiatric Association (EPA).
-Dr Sartorius holds professorial appointments at the University of London, UK, New York, USA, St Louis, USA, Zagreb, Croatia, Beijing (China), and elsewhere, and at several other universities.
-He is a Senior Associate of the Faculty of the Johns Hopkins School of Public Health in Baltimore.
+Dr Sartorius holds professorial appointments at the University of London, UK, New York, USA, St Louis, USA, Zagreb, Croatia, Beijing (China), and at several other universities.
+He is a Senior Associate of the Faculty of the Johns Hopkins School of Public Health in Baltimore, USA.

-Dr Sartorius has published more than 400 articles in scientific journals, wrote several books and edited a number of others.
+Dr Sartorius has published more than 400 articles in scientific journals, and has written, co-authored or edited more than a hundred books.

-Dr Sartorius is an Honorary Fellow of the Royal College of Psychiatrists of the United Kingdom of Great Britain, of the Royal Australian and New Zealand College of Psychiatrists and of the World Psychiatric Association, a Corresponding Member of the Croatian Academy of Arts and Sciences and of the Spanish Royal Academy of Medicine and a honorary member of the Medical Academies of Mexico and Peru, a Doctor of Medicine Honoris Causa of the Universities of Umea, Sweden, Timisoara (Romania) and of Prague, Czech Republic, a Doctor of Science Honoris Causa of the University of Bath, UK, Doctor of Psychology Honoris Causa of Copenhagen University, Denmark, and a Distinguished Fellow of the American Psychiatric Association.
+Dr Sartorius is an Honorary Fellow of the Royal College of Psychiatrists of the United Kingdom, of the Royal Australian and New Zealand College of Psychiatrists and of the World Psychiatric Association, a Distinguished Fellow of the American Psychiatric Association, a Corresponding Member of the Croatian Academy of Arts and Sciences and of the Spanish Royal Academy of Medicine.
+He is also a honorary member of the Medical Academies of Mexico, Peru and Croatia, a Doctor of Medicine Honoris Causa of the Universities of Umea (Sweden), Timisoara (Romania) and of Prague (Czech Republic), a Doctor of Science Honoris Causa of the University of Bath, UK, and Doctor of Psychology Honoris Causa of Copenhagen University (Denmark).
 He has received the Mahidol Prize for Medicine, the Rema Lapouse Award of the American Public Health Association, the Burgholzli Award and the Harvard Award in Psychiatric Epidemiology.
 He is an honorary fellow or member of numerous professional associations and advisory boards, both national and international.
 He is also a member of editorial and advisory boards of many scientific journals.
-He speaks Bosnian, Croatian, English, French, German, Montenegrinian Russian, Serbian and Spanish.
+He speaks Bosnian, Croatian, English, French, German, Montenegrinian, Russian, Serbian and Spanish.

 Sidney H. Kennedy

 Professor Hans-Ulrich Wittchen is Chairman of the Institute of Clinical Psychology and Psychotherapy and the Center of Clinical Epidemiology and Longitudinal Studies (CELOS) at the Technische Universitaet Dresden, Germany.
-He is also Honorary Professor at the Ludwig-Maximilians-University in Munich, the Miller School of Medicine, Miami, USA and Consultant to the Max Planck Institute of Psychiatry (Munich).
+He is also Honorary Professor at the Ludwig-Maximilians-University (LMU) in Munich, Germany, the Miller School of Medicine, Miami, USA, and Consultant to the Max Planck Institute of Psychiatry, Munich, Germany.

-Trained in medicine and psychology at the University of Vienna, Austria, he received his PhD in Clinical Psychology in 1975 and his habilitation (Dr phil.habil.)
-1983 at the LMU in Munich.
-He worked in several clinical research positions at the Anton Proksch and Ludwig Boltzmann Institute for Addiction Research (Vienna, Austria), the Central Institute of Mental Health and the University of Mannheim, the World Health Organization (Geneva), the NIMH (Bethesda, USA) and the Max Planck Institute of Psychiatry in Munich (Head Clinical Epidemiology 1980–1990, Director (1990–2000) Clinical Psychology and Epidemiology Department).
+Trained in medicine and psychology at the University of Vienna, Austria, he received his PhD in clinical psychology in 1975 and his habilitation (Dr phil. habil.) in 1983 at the LMU.
+He worked in several clinical research positions at the Anton Proksch and Ludwig Boltzmann Institute for Addiction Research (Vienna, Austria), the Central Institute of Mental Health and the University of Mannheim (Mannheim, Germany), the World Health Organization (Geneva, Switzerland), the NIMH (Bethesda, USA) and the Max Planck Institute of Psychiatry (Head Clinical Epidemiology 1980–1990, and Director Clinical Psychology and Epidemiology Department 1990–2000).

-Professor Wittchen received several awards and honors such as the Medvantis Research Award 2005.
+Professor Wittchen received several awards and honours such as the Medvantis Research Award 2005.
 He served for many years as member of the ECNP Executive Committee (vice-president) and is member of several Advisory and Steering Committees (e.g. European Brain Council).
-He has published more than 750 peer review articles ranking (ISIhighlycited.com) among the top 100 most highly cited researchers in Psychology/Psychiatry/Neurosciences.
-He is Editor or on the editorial board of several peer review journals (e.g. International Journal of Methods in Psychiatric Research, Psychological Medicine, Addiction, Drug and Alcohol Dependence, Behavioral Psychotherapy) and is author of many books and diagnostic instruments on mental and substance use disorders.
+He has published more than 750 peer review articles ranking (ISIhighlycited.com) and is among the top 100 most highly cited researchers in psychology/psychiatry/neurosciences.
+He is editor or on the editorial board of several peer review journals (e.g. International Journal of Methods in Psychiatric Research, Psychological Medicine, Addiction, Drug and Alcohol Dependence, Behavioural Psychotherapy) and is author of many books and diagnostic instruments on mental and substance use disorders.

-Charles Pull trained in France where he obtained a degree in Psychiatry as well as in Psychology from the University of Paris, France.
+Charles B. Pull trained in France where he obtained a degree in psychiatry as well as in psychology from the University of Paris, France.
 He is a founding member and a Fellow of the Association of European Psychiatrists.
 He was the Secretary General of the association from1984 to 2000.

 He is presently an Associate Professor at the University of Luxembourg, and an invited Professor at the University Liège, Belgium.
 He also holds teaching appointments with the Universities of Lyon, France, and Vienna, Austria.
 He is Chief of the Clinique des Troubles Emotionnels at the Centre Hospitalier de Luxembourg and Head of the Laboratoire des Troubles Emotionnels at the Centre de Recherche Public Santé in Luxembourg.